telosnetwork/telos-oracle-scripts/README.md

 The Delphi Oracle Updater contains a minimal implementation to get currency price from coingecko.
 You can implement your own logic inside the `callbacks/DelphiUpdaterCallbacks.js` file

+### onRequestSuccess

+The `onRequestSuccess(updater, id, response)` callback will be called after a sucessfull HTTP request to a configured service (see configuration above).
+You should implement your own code there to parse the response and then use the updater object to add quotes and send them to the Delphi Oracle.

+### onRequestFailure

+The `onRequestFailure(error)` callback will be called after a failed HTTP request to a configured service (see configuration above).

 ## Run

 ```